thymerrata/lecture_CERN_data_analysis_student_projects/Jokubas_Maciulis/README.md

 # CMS Electron Classification Project

 This project trains a neural network to classify CMS experiment events as **signal** or **background** using electron and jet features.
+The **signal** is defined as electron–positron pairs originating from the Drell–Yan process in proton–proton collisions.
+Any other events that contain a real electron pair—or events where detector imperfections cause other particles to be misidentified as electrons—are treated as **background noise**.

 ---